 Physically, we are compressing the visceral part of the neck.
 We’re compressing and stimulating the sinuses, which, in turn, helps regulate and balance both the circulatory and respiratory systems.
 The throat pressure gently balances the thyroid function and parathyroid glands, helping to regulate metabolism.

 As we close the throat we are using all of the smaller neck muscles to bring the chin forwards including the splenius capitis and splenius cervicis which can feel tight from all the sitting that we do (especially if we work long hours on our computers).
-Regular practise of this throat lock is even said to help get rid of a double chin!
+Regular practice of this throat lock is even said to help get rid of a double chin!

 A crucial aspect to Jalandhara bandha is also lifting the chest to meet the chin.
 This helps ease stiffness in the upper back trapezius muscles as the breath lifts the front ribs and the lungs expand on the inhale.
 This naturally lifts the diaphragm and spine to bring the chest upwards to meet the chin.